jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 > I died (was lit otherwise)

-It's no surprise that the Bar Nights are the most controversial events &mdash; after all, we're a very diverse community of people ranging from raging alcoholics to complete teetolers.
+It's no surprise that the Bar Nights are the most controversial events.
+After all, we're a very diverse community of people ranging from raging alcoholics to complete teetolers.
 The serious criticisms of the Bar Nights fall into one of two categories: either the lack of interest in drinking, or the venue being too busy.
 After much debate, we've come to the consensus that the frequency of bar nights are in a good spot right now, and we will keep the number of bar nights for this upcoming year the same as last year.

 This doesn't mean that we're not listening to the non-drinkers; we believe we can up our game with non-alcohol social events this year without affecting the quality of the Bar Nights which are beloved by many others.
 We'd also like to mention that this year we'll be moving to Metric for our main Bar Nights.
 This should hopefully solve or mitigate a lot of issues with the congestion and long bar queues.